dmijatovic/go-oauth2-api/README.md

 - `\verify` (GET,POST): jwt verification point
 - `\users` (GET,POST,PUT,DELETE): CRUD user management.
 Protected routes.
 Defined in `routes\users.go` file

+### CI/CD

+This project uses Github actions for e2e testing and building Docker container.

+Every push to master branch (or pull request) will run cypress e2e test.

+To publish new version to Docker Hub push to docker branch to run docker action.

 ## Requirements

 This module depends on Postgres database.
 The postgres container is included in the docker-compose file.
 User table is created on initialization of postgres container.
 The database connection parameters are defined in oauth2.env file.
 Defaults should work out-of-the-box when using docker-compose file.